We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 A random plasma glucose test does not require fasting.
 A healthcare professional may use this test when an individual has symptoms of diabetes and doctors do not want to wait to perform the screening.

 An A1C test screens for average levels of blood glucose over 3-months.
 People do not need to fast before taking this test.

 However, this test is not accurate in people with anemia.
-A doctor may also use a different test if a person is African American or of Mediterranean or Southeast Asian descent, as these individuals may have the following hemoglobin variants:
+A doctor may also use a different test if a person is African American or of Mediterranean or Southeast Asian descent, as these individuals may have

 - Hemoglobin S: African Americans are more likely to have the hemoglobin variant hemoglobin S, which can cause sickle cell disease.

 - Hemoglobin C: People who are African-American or of South and Central American, Caribbean, or European descent are more likely to have the hemoglobin variant, hemoglobin C, which can cause hemoglobin C disease.

 - Hemoglobin E: Asian Americans, especially those of Southeast Asian descent, are more likely to have the hemoglobin variant hemoglobin E, which can cause hemoglobin E disease.

 People with these hemoglobin variants may return a test result that is falsely high or low.
 This may lead to doctors withholding treatment or providing ineffective therapies for diabetes, which may, in turn, result in complications.

 A person cannot have an OGTT at home.
 However, there are a variety of home diabetes tests available to purchase online, including:

 - LetsGetChecked Diabetes Test: This finger-prick test measures the percentage of glucose present in the blood.
 The company recommends people with diabetes or symptoms of diabetes take this test to monitor their blood sugar levels.